twagar11/ansible-labs/modules/Module-Ping.md

 # Overview

-In this lab, You will learn how to confirm the connection between your control center and hosts
+In this lab, You will learn how to confirm the connection between your control center and hosts.

-basically, We are going to use a module called `ping`
+Basically, We are going to use a module called `ping`

 ## Duration